Why Are Closed Windows and Doors Problematic?

 If you clean often but the furniture and other surfaces in your home have a heavy accumulation of dust, the problem is likely that you're not getting enough fresh air in.

 Didn't work?
-If your home's air is still showing signs of indoor allergens, there might be something else going on that you can't see yourself.
+If your home's air is still showing signs of indoor allergens( https://homex.com/ask/indoor-allergens) or dust buildup, there might be something else going on that you can't see yourself.
 You can reach out to our Remote Assist experts for a virtual diagnosis.

-What to Do if Fresh Air Circulation Is the Problem?
+What To Do If A Lack Of Fresh Air Is The Problem?

-To reduce allergen and pollutant buildup in your home, you should exchange stale indoor air for fresh outdoor air as often as possible.
+To reduce allergen and dust buildup in your home, you should avoid closed windows and doors as often as possible.
 Keep your windows and doors open as often as the weather allows.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.